 But that doesn’t mean there aren’t steps you can take to help progress your stress levels towards a healthier equilibrium.
 (Plus, there’s positive stress, and you don’t want to miss out on being able to recognize that!)

-Therapy is an incredible tool for managing stress, along with related problems.
+Therapy is an incredible tool for managing stress, along with related concerns.
 When you’ve experienced stress for a long time, you might not even recognize it as stress.
 Stress may also show up as:

 “Stress can also cause physical symptoms such as exhaustion, weight changes, a weakened immune system, muscular pain, and gastrointestinal distress,” says Weiler.